dsacri/WDWorm/README.md

 3. it can generate artificial calcium concentration traces comparable to fluorescence traces obtained by calcium imaging methods, supporting comparison with real measurement data,
 4. it allows the user to modify the simulation during runtime, such that also transient behavior due to the changes can be observed.

-This project contains the source code and project files necessary to build the application using Unity version 6000.0.32f1 (https://unity.com).
+This project contains the source code and project files necessary to build the application using [Unity version 6000.0.32f1](https://unity.com/releases/editor/whats-new/6000.0.32).
 The graphical user interface (GUI) was designed in Unity, and the code was written in C#.
 The 3D model is based on a Blender model created by Chris Grove, PhD, for WormBase (www.wormbase.org) at the California Institute of Technology.

 A compiled Windows version of the application is available here: [WDWorm-compiled](https://github.com/dsacri/WDWorm-compiled).
 It can be run directly without installation.